aabdelghani/EVProCANBridge/docs/MVP_DOC.md

 - [ ] Gather customer feedback on the comprehensibility of the `human_readable_can_log.csv`.
 - [ ] Explore further enhancements to CAN frame logging and processing capabilities.

-## MVP 4: Amperage and State of Charge (SOC) Broadcasting over CAN Bus
+## Milestone 4: Amperage and State of Charge (SOC) Broadcasting over CAN Bus

 ### Release Date
 April 4, 2024